DanNixon/FP_StreamTimelapse/README.md

 360 degree timelapse recorder for BubbleScope with MJPEG streaming to run on the RasPi.

-Allows capturing of timelapse frames at a given interval and streaming over a MJPG stream during delay period.
+Allows capturing of timelapse frames at a given interval and streaming over a MJPG stream during delay period, also see the ```cloud_streaming``` folder for an example of how to stream to multiple clients efficiently using an intermediate server.

 Application can run in 3 "modes" depending on the configuration of run variables: